Vitthal Bhandari

 profile photo

-1. At Amex, I created a language translation feature (HuggingFace, Sanic, Flask) using the Marian MT framework for translating chats between English and Spanish
+4. At Amex, I created a language translation feature (HuggingFace, Sanic) using Marian MT for translating chats between English and Spanish

-2. At Standard Chartered I led a team of 4 in developing an API management framework (TypeScript, React, Flask) and creating configurable APIs (1.3K+ APIs) to fetch, add, and update data from Oracle SQL and Dremio data lakes
+5. At Standard Chartered, I led a team of 4 in developing an API management framework (TypeScript, React, Flask) and creating configurable APIs (1.3K+ APIs)

 prl On the Challenges of Building Datasets for Hate Speech Detection